 Add a smoky, pork-like flavor to your morning breakfast of eggs and toast by frying your eggs in lard.

 Roasting Chicken Or Other Fowl

 Make a truly unique roast bird for your next family gathering by using lard instead of butter to coat your chicken or turkey.

 Bring those boring roast veggies up a notch by using lard instead of vegetable oils to simmer your vegetables.

 If you’re using pork to make dinner, consider using pork fat to make side dishes to bring your meal together.

-Use lard to season your cast-iron pan instead of other oils.
+Use this fat to season your cast-iron pan instead of other oils.